20 DIY Squishy Crafts for Sleepovers Kids Will Love (Step-by-Step Guide)

 Balloon-based squishies last several weeks to several months with normal use.
 Foam and sponge squishies last indefinitely.
 Slime lasts one to two weeks when stored in an airtight container in the refrigerator.
 Gel-filled sensory bags last as long as the zip-lock seal remains intact — typically several months with careful use.

-Can I prepare squishy craft supplies in advance for a group?
+Can I prepare DIY squishy crafts supplies in advance for a group?

 Absolutely — and doing so makes the sleepover craft session run significantly more smoothly.
 Pre-measure all flour, cornstarch, glue, and shaving cream portions into individual labeled cups or bowls.
 Pre-cut foam shapes and memory foam pieces.
 Pre-soak water beads.
 Pre-mix instant snow powder.
 The more preparation you complete before children arrive, the more time and energy you have available for supporting and enjoying the craft session itself.

-What is the easiest squishy craft for a large sleepover group?
+What is the easiest DIY squishy crafts for a large sleepover group?

 The classic flour stress ball is the easiest squishy craft for a large group it requires three supplies, takes five minutes, produces zero drying time, and works for every age from 6 to 12.
 It is the perfect opening craft that settles the group, builds confidence, and generates immediate excitement before moving on to more complex projects.